canmom/canmom.github.io/_posts/nier/2018-03-03-nier-timeline.md

 Tyrann enters a symbiotic relationship, taking the place of her left arm and feeding on her emotions - particularly, hate and anger - but in return granting Kainé a lot of deadly magic.
 I'm not exactly sure if this is a 'pact' in the *Drakengard* sense, but it's a similar deal.
 There's also a danger: if Kainé doesn't give Tyrann the hateful emotions he wants, he threatens to take over her body entirely.

 I don't think we get a precise timeline for how long it is between Kainé's possession and her first encounter with Nier and Grimoire Weiss.
 In the meantime, she gets a reputation in the Aerie as a monster who gets off on killing Shades.
-In the story **[content warning: anti-intersex bigotry/transmisogyny, genitals]** [*Witches' Sabbath*](http://nier.wikia.com/wiki/Witches%27_Sabbath), we get a first-person account of a creepy and hypocritical priest who lectures others on love and tolerance, and manages to accept that Kainé is possessed by a Shade, but just cannot handle the fact she has a dick (and does, in fact, get off on killing Shades - lol I love Kainé so much...).
+In the story **[content warning: anti-intersex bigotry/transmisogyny, sex]** [*Witches' Sabbath*](http://nier.wikia.com/wiki/Witches%27_Sabbath), we get a first-person account of a creepy and hypocritical priest who lectures others on love and tolerance, and manages to accept that Kainé is possessed by a Shade, but just cannot handle the fact she has a dick (and does, in fact, get off on killing Shades---I love Kainé so much...).

 ### Emil